Hampshire: Wildlife

 Hampshire's downland supports a calcareous grassland habitat, important for wild flowers and insects.
 A large area of the downs is now protected from further agricultural damage by the East Hampshire Area of Outstanding Natural Beauty.
 The River Test has a growing number of otters as, increasingly, does the Itchen, although other areas of the county have quite low numbers.
 There are wild boar kept for meat in the New Forest, which is known for its ponies and herds of fallow deer, red deer, roe deer, and sika deer as well as a small number of muntjac deer.
 The deer had been hunted for some 900 years until 1997.
 An unwelcome relative newcomer is the mink population, descended from animals that escaped or were deliberately released from fur farms since the 1950s, which cause havoc amongst native wildlife.

-Farlington Marshes, 125 ha of flower-rich grazing marsh and saline lagoon at the north end of Langstone Harbour, is a nature reserve and an internationally important over-wintering site for wildfowl.
+Farlington Marshes, 125 ha of flower-rich grazing marsh and saline lagoon at the north end of Langstone Harbour, is a nature reserve and an internationally important overwintering site for wildfowl.
 In a valley on the downs is Selborne; the countryside surrounding the village was the location of Gilbert White's pioneering observations on natural history.
 Hampshire's county flower is the Dog Rose.

 Hampshire contains two national parks; the New Forest is wholly within the county, and the South Downs National Park embraces parts of Hampshire, West Sussex and East Sussex; they are each overseen by a national park authority.